Channel Shortening by Large Multiantenna Precoding in OFDM: Introduction

-TR-filtering has recently received academic interest and we refer the reader to~\cite{aminjavaheri2017ofdm} for a good literature review on this.
+TR-filtering has recently received academic interests and we refer to~\cite{aminjavaheri2017ofdm} for a good literature review on this.
 TR-filtering is a time-domain equalization (TEQ) whose asymptotic optimality relies on the properties of large multi-antenna arrays.
 For a single-antenna system, such TEQ method may be far from optimal and even degrade the performance by increasing further the time-dispersion of the channel.
-One may note that many other TEQ methods optimizing different criteria have been investigated in the context of single or few antenna systems, see e.g.~\cite{HuaPhD,TEQ_TSP05} and references therein.
+One may note that many other TEQ methods optimizing different criteria have been investigated in the context of single or few antenna systems, see e.g.,~\cite{HuaPhD,TEQ_TSP05} and references therein.
 While CP-OFDM has been in part devised to circumvent TEQ by frequency-domain equalization at the receiver, TEQ has still been considered for OFDM in the case of an insufficient CP~\cite{TEQ_TSP05}.
-In this case, it is enough to shorten the effective channel to be inside the CP and TEQs has then often been refereed as \emph{channel shortening} methods.
-At the transmitter-side, TEQ was traditionally not considered because of the cost of acquiring channel knowledge, an issue that has become less relevant since the emergence of precoded multi-antenna systems which heavily rely on channel information at the transmitter; but also because of other concerns such that e.g. undesired signal distortion and frequency-division multiplexing.
+In this case, it is enough to shorten the effective channel to be inside the CP and TEQs have then often been referred to as \emph{channel shortening} methods.
+At the transmitter-side, TEQ was traditionally not considered because of the cost of acquiring channel state information (CSI), an issue that has become less relevant since the emergence of precoded multi-antenna systems which heavily rely on CSI at the transmitter; but also because of other concerns such that, e.g., undesirable signal distortion and frequency-division multiplexing.